 High repeat business and client concentration are common in our industry.
-During the fiscal year ended March 31, 2013, 90% of our revenue was derived from clients who had been using our services for more than one year.
+During the fiscal year ended March 31, 2014, 89% of our revenue was derived from clients who had been using our services for more than one year.
 Accordingly, our global account management and service delivery teams focus on expanding client relationships and converting new engagements to long-term relationships to generate repeat revenue and expand revenue streams from existing clients.
 We also have a dedicated business development team focused on generating engagements with new clients to continue to expand our client base and, over time, reduce client concentration.

-For the fiscal years ended March 31, 2013, 2012 and 2011, we generated 58%, 54%, and 49%, respectively, of revenue from application outsourcing and 42%, 46% and 51%, respectively, of revenue from consulting services.
+For the fiscal years ended March 31, 2014, 2013 and 2012, we generated 56%, 58%, and 54%, respectively, of revenue from application outsourcing and 44%, 42% and 46%, respectively, of revenue from consulting services.
 We perform our services under both time-and-materials and fixed-price contracts.

-Revenue from fixed-price contracts was 18%, 18%, and 19% of total revenue for the fiscal years ended March 31, 2013, 2012 and 2011, respectively.
-The revenue earned from fixed-price contracts reflects our clients' preferences during the fiscal years ended March 31, 2013, 2012 and 2011.
+Revenue from fixed-price contracts was 28%, 18%, and 18% of total revenue for the fiscal years ended March 31, 2014, 2013 and 2012, respectively.
+The revenue earned from fixed-price contracts reflects our clients' preferences during the fiscal years ended March 31, 2014, 2013 and 2012.

-At March 31, 2013, we had cash and cash equivalents, short-term and long-term investments of \$95.0 million as compared to \$85.4 million at March 31, 2012.
-The increase related primarily to our growth in income from operations.
+At March 31, 2014, we had cash and cash equivalents, short-term and long-term investments of \$200.7 million as compared to \$95.0 million at March 31, 2013.
+The increase related primarily to \$86.2 million of net proceeds received from our underwritten public offering of 2,645,000 shares of our common stock on January 14, 2014 and our growth in income from operations.
+The increase in cash balance was also driven by improvement in days sales outstanding by 10 days.